Blog

 Labor and cost management are key

-Assuming labor costs will constitute 30-35% of a restaurant’s revenue, effective labor management is crucial for maintaining profitability.
+Assuming labor costs will constitute approximately 30% of gross revenue, effective labor management is crucial for maintaining profitability.

 Ongoing labor shortages and wage inflation necessitate innovative solutions to manage these costs.
 Automation and efficient use of POS systems can help reduce labor expenses without compromising service quality.